 Lack of Catalase Enzyme

-Hydrogen peroxide is a bleach which works on the hair follicle.
-So, in essence, the enzyme doesn’t cause gray hair, it is the lack of the enzyme that allows hydrogen peroxide to build up and bleach the hair.
-Study continues as to how this information can be used to encourage the production of Catalase.
+Hydrogen peroxide is a bleach that works on the hair follicle.
+So, in essence, the enzyme doesn’t cause gray hair, it is the lack of the enzyme that allows the hydrogen peroxide to build up and bleach the hair.
+The study continues as to how this information can be used to encourage the production of Catalase.

 Low Vitamin B12

-For individuals who have low vitamin B12 reserves, premature aging may occur.
+For individuals who have low vitamin B12 reserves, premature grey hair may occur.
 B12 is found primarily in milk, eggs, and meat, so vegetarians must take special care to ensure adequate bodily reserves of the vitamin.

 Low Copper Level

 Another common cause is a lowered amount of copper in the body.
 It is believed that the consumption of blackstrap molasses is beneficial as a therapy for copper deficiency.
 Avoiding corn syrup is one method to learn how to get rid of premature gray hair and improve the body’s level of copper.

 Myths Surrounding Gray Hair

 Pluck One Gray Hair and Two or Three Will Grow Back – There are a number of myths associated with hair graying.
 For example, it has long been believed that if you pluck one gray strand from your head, those multiple others will come in its place.